inko-lang/website/source/index.html.md

 # Inko is safe

-With Inko you never again have to worry about NULL pointers, use-after-free errors, unexpected runtime errors, race conditions, and other types of errors commonly found in other languages.
+With Inko you never again have to worry about NULL pointers, use-after-free errors, unexpected runtime errors, data races, and other types of errors commonly found in other languages.
 For optional data Inko provides an `Option` type, which is an algebraic data type that you can pattern match against.
 Inko supports both mutable and immutable references, allowing you to restrict